Get Your Free 2024 Vacation Guide

 But sometimes there’s more to a beer name than mere catchiness.
 Study the menu at locally owned breweries and brewpubs, and you’ll likely see clues to something interesting and reflective of the region in which you are being served.

-Here are 10 such offerings from South Carolina brewers, each beer bearing a name that gives an affectionate nod to its birthplace.
+Here are some such offerings from South Carolina brewers, each beer bearing a name that gives an affectionate nod to its birthplace.

 Cans of Pluff Mud porter